 The Brooklyn Nets welcomed the Denver Nuggets to Barclay’s Center on Sunday for the second and final matchup between the teams this regular-season and lost 108-102.
 The regular-season series between the two teams ends tied at 1-1.

-For the Nets, Mikal Bridges had 23 points and four rebounds while Spencer Dinwiddie had 18 points and seven assists.
-Nic Claxton had 14 points and 14 rebounds and Seth Curry had 14 points off the bench.
+For the Nets, Mikal Bridges had 23 points while Nic Claxton had 19 points and eight rebounds.
+Cam Johnson had 14 points and Seth Curry had 12 points off the bench.

 Here are your Nets player grades:

 Dinwiddie did a good job of shooting the ball in this one.
 He did not score much, but he was able to get to the basket on a few occasions and was able to finish strong at the rim.
 Dinwiddie was sensational passing the ball as he found his teammates for open shots over and over again.
 Dinwiddie used his drive-and-kick ability to the fullest as he found open shooters once he drew a second defender to the ball and even found Nic Claxton for lobs.

 Bridges had a rough time shooting the ball in this game.
 He just wasn’t able to hit his mid-range jumpshot with the consistency that everyone is used to.
 He was able to make a good amount of his threes and get to the free-throw line, but turned the ball over a bit too much.
 Bridges seems to lose his balance a lot when he drives to the rim so it’ll be interesting to see what he looks like when he can improve that part of his game.

 Cam Johnson: B